themightychris/light-reactor/README.md

 # light-reactor

-An experimental art installation that any number of people can create and explore with together
+An experimental art installation that any number of people can create and explore with together.
+A window into a mirror world where light users provide on their own is reflected as living particles.

 ## Project Goals